RhyFoRe/RhyFoRe/API.md

 You can find it here: <https://server-signal-api.herokuapp.com/api/events>

-So it is possible to set:
+So it is possible to get:

 * The title of the event -- title
 * The description of the event -- description